Lacework creates an Azure App called LaceworkSAAudit. After creation, the LaceworkSAAudit App has two delegated and two application permissions.

-In Azure a delegated permission allows an application to act as a user.
+In Azure, a delegated permission allows an application to act as a user.
 For example, a delegated permission could allow an application to send mail on behalf of a user.
 The two delegated permissions given to LaceworkSAAudit are:

 - Azure Key Vault - Allow the application full access to the Azure Key Vault service on behalf of the signed-in user.
 This permission does not give Lacework full access to the Azure Key Vault.
 It essentially gives LaceworkSAAudit permission to use the Azure Key Vault API.
 Navigate to Azure Active Directory > App Registrations > LaceworkSAAudit > Settings > Required Permissions and double-click on Azure Key Vault to confirm that only this one level of permission exists.
 The key vault itself and the LaceworkSAAudit role of Reader in Subscriptions > Access Control (IAM) > Role Assignments limits Lacework access to the Key Vault.

-In Azure, an application permission means that an application may act as itself in the organization.
+In Azure, application permission means that an application may act as itself in the organization.
 The two application permissions given to LaceworkSAAudit are: